 As an orphan, there was nobody to push me.
 Nobody who told me to try hard in school.
 Nobody who put food on the table.
 Nobody who said I love you and goodnight.

 But—I had natural knowledge.
 I thank God for this.
 So, I can read and write a little.
 I wrote you this poem.
 I give you this gift.

 You can read work produced by teen and senior participants of the inaugural Poets & Writers’ Intergenerational Workshop Exchange in a special issue of TAYO Literary Magazine titled “Connecting Generations.”

 Photo 1: Workshop participants (front, from left) David Rockello, Anacurita Santos, Cleotilde Bisnar, and Beverly Siapno; (back) Franco Arcebal, workshop leader Angela Peñaredondo, P&W fellow Melissa Sipin, and Ivonne Peñaredondo.
 Photo 2: Beverly Siapno and Cleotilde Bisnar.
 Photo 3: Connecting Generations Reading participants and partners (front row, from left): workshop leader Traci Kato-Kiriyama, Beverly Siapno, Franco Arcebal, Rose Rteimeh, Rosalinda Flores; (middle row) Ivonne Peñaredondo, P&W fellow Melissa Sipin, workshop leader Angela Peñaredondo; (back row) St. Bernard High School teacher, poet, and emcee Mike Sonksen, and P&W staff Jamie Asaye FitzGerald.
 Photo credit: Tess.
 Lotta.

-Support for Readings & Workshops events in Seattle is provided by an endowment established with generous contributions from the Poets & Writers Board of Directors and others.
+Major support for Readings & Workshops in California is provided by the James Irvine Foundation and the Hearst Foundations.
 Additional support comes from the Friends of Poets & Writers.